HearthSim/UnityHook/README.md

 The file which contains all methods to be hooked.
 See `{REPOPATH}\Hooker\example_hooks` for more information about it's syntax.
 The example_hooks file is needed for the example at the next section.

-**NOTE:** The hooker will always hook all methods entered in the Hooks file, when found in the assemblies.
+**NOTE:** The hooker will always hook all methods, if found in the assemblies, entered in the Hooks file.
 Hooking a method which is not expected by **HooksRegistry** has no side effect on the game!

 ## Usage Example